Jaweria-B/Media-App/README.md

 - **Text-to-Speech Integration:** Convert your generated stories into immersive audio experiences using advanced Text-to-Speech technology.
 - **Clarifai Integration:** Leverage Clarifai for additional image analysis or content moderation, enhancing the overall user experience.
 - **Streamlit User Interface:** Enjoy a user-friendly interface powered by Streamlit for seamless interaction.
+- **Usage Limits:** Users can generate free stories and images three times.
+After reaching the limit, they need to provide their own Clarifai PAT key for continued usage.

 ## Getting Started